-The 1980 eruption of Mt St Helens, USA, was the first observed in scientific detail.
+The 1980 eruption of Mt St Helens, USA, was the first such event observed in scientific detail.
 Satellite imagery revealed land cover changes and the rate of plant succession over the following decades.
 An earthquake followed, collapsing the northern face, causing the largest recorded landslide.
-Hot rocks, ash, gas and steam exploded upward and outward spreading volcanic debris (grey in images) over 600 square kilometres.
+Hot rocks, ash, gas and steam exploded up and out, spreading volcanic debris (grey in images) over 600 square kilometres.
 Debris obliterated forest cover up to 27 kilometres away.
 The avalanche buried 23 kilometres of the North Fork Toutle River in rock and debris to an average of 46 metres deep.
-Volcanic mudflows (lahars) poured down rivers and gullies of the southern half of the mountain.
-Mt St Helens was reduced from 2950 metres to about 2550 metres.
-Eventually, the river carved a shallow, braided path through the buried valley.
+Volcanic

-Heat and noxious gases sterilised the surface which became buried under ash, mud and rock.
-Nearly every living creature in the area perished, but traces of life ogical process of weathering, erosion and eomorpholo also impacts land cover.
-Typically, this impact felt at a more localised scale than geophysical processes ch as volcanic eruptions.
-These processes are detailed in
+Heat and noxious gases sterilised the surface, which became buried under ash, mud and rock.
+Nearly every living creature in the area perished, but traces of life survived-seeds, spores and fungi.
+Plant succession processes began and land cover was slowly reestablished (see Figures 4.2.7 to 4.2.10).

-4.2.6 Mt St Helen's in 1979. before the eruption.
-Areas that appear red are vegetation.
+St Helen's in 1979. re the eruption.
+Areas that red are vegetation.